← Back to Guides

 Removing Gel-X Extensions

-Before soaking, use nail clippers to carefully clip the tip down to reduce the length of the extension — this speeds up absorption significantly.
-Then follow the same foil wrap method above, soaking for 20–25 minutes.
+Before soaking, use nail clippers to carefully clip the tip down to reduce the length of the extension, which speeds up absorption significantly.
+Then follow the same foil wrap method above, soaking for 20-25 minutes.
 The tip should slide off the natural nail cleanly once saturated.
 If it doesn't, keep soaking.

 After Removal Care